 Kibana's most basic data exploration tool is called Discover.
 It is essentially a customizable table view that lets you explore the data with filters, column selection and a simple chart.

-Let's start by changing the time filter to show data from the last week.
-Click the time filter at the top right of the screen, choose "Relative" and then "1 Weeks ago", and then refresh.
+Let's start by changing the time filter to show data from the correct period.
+Click the time filter at the top right of the screen, choose "Relative" and then choose a time period which contains the data you have loaded, and then refresh.
 You'll be able to see the data you've inserted both in a chart preview and in a table preview.

 The chart shows the document count for each day, which is essentially the number of reports from different places per day (as Elasticsearch has a document store, a "record" from the file becomes a"document" in Elasticsearch).
 While the count is not a meaningful statistic, this immediately helps you see which days fall into the filter period.